surgeforward/911bot/README.md

 You can check your currently stored info by typing `store-contact` by itself and check who has accessed your info with `list-access`.

 # Running 911Bot

-Default storage method is DiskStorage, which requires write access to the current where the bot is run.
+Default storage method is `DiskStorage`, which requires write access to the current directory where the bot is run.
 See below to use alternate (S3 storage is available).

 1. Create a new bot under